-- 8. Every program must be correct to receive full credit.
+8. Every program must be correct to receive full credit.
 "Correct" means that for every possible input, it produces output that is consistent with the specification.
 If the program produces correct results for some, but not all, inputs, it is not correct.
 Since there may be infinitely many possible inputs, you cannot possibly establish your program's correctness by running it on all inputs.
 You must use a combination of sampling (i.e., testing) and logical analysis to convince yourself of its correctness.
-Correctness is usually 50% to 70% of the grade.
-A very common mistake I have found is for students to hand in programs that do not even run correctly on the input file I gave out.
-In other words, students have failed to check the outputs of their programs before submitting them.
-This is either laziness or hubris. - 9.
-The output of any program should be readable and understandable by ordinary human beings who lack mind-reading capability and who have not read the assignment or the program.
-For example, is more understandable than the output $\$ or this playlist1: 6
+Correctness is usually worth anywhere from 50% to 70% of the grade.
+A very common mistake is for a student to hand in a program that does not even run correctly on the input file distributed by the instructor.
+In other words, the student failed to check the outputs of the program before submitting it.
+This is either laziness or hubris.

+9. The output of any program should be readable and understandable by ordinary human beings who lack mind-reading capability and who have not read the assignment or the program.
+For example, the output is more understandable than the output or this playlist1: 6